rmcwhae/russellmcwhae.ca/content/journal/quotations.md

 Because I don’t know Swift, this would be a purer test of vibe coding than using a language I was familiar with.
 Almost all of my LLM use had been in web-development languages, where I have enough background to know if the generated code follows good patterns or not.
 I went in as blissfully ignorant of Swift syntax as possible.

-I finalized the basic functionality of the app.
+Once the port was working, I finalized the basic functionality of the app.
 Often, styles needed tweaking, newly added features contained bugs, or the app stopped compiling, which required further “steering” of the coding agent.
 In February 2026, Apple added support for chat-based coding agents in Xcode 26.3, giving an alternative interface to Cursor.

 I kept adding new features, always by text prompting.
 One was a desktop widget that rotated through saved quotations.
 Curiously, deep-linking from the widget to the app (clicking on the current quotation in the widget should open it within the app) tripped up all the coding agents.
 I had to add some debug code inside the app to sort this out: log the incoming URI destination to see why it wasn’t opening the correct view.
 This is similar to JavaScript’s `console.log`.
 Always remember the basics.